 The Sound Relief concert was organised in the space of a mere three weeks; and pulled in the biggest names in Australian music, as well as several international superstars.
 Coldplay and Kings of Leon (both of whom had sold-out concerts that night in Sydney and Melbourne respectively), along with an ill American country sensation Taylor Swift, were all there to help raise over $AU5,000,000 for the Red Cross Bushfire Appeal; joining local artists such as Jet, Wolfmother, Midnight Oil and Kylie Minogue, who flew in from London earlier Saturday morning.
 The crappy weather could not dampen the spirits of 80,000+ MCG goers, who doned plastic ponchos and refused to be driven away by some rain.
 The event is the largest paid concert in Australian history.Filed under British Royals

-Tagged Australia, Concert, Music, Natural Disaster, Prince Harry, The Duke of Cambridge.
+Tagged Australia, Concert, Music, Natural Disaster, Prince Harry of Wales, The Duke of Cambridge.